freebsd-net/tcp-testsuite/state-event-engine/rcv-fin-ack-syn-sent/README.md

 ignored if SND.UNA =< SEG.ACK =< SND.NXT holds and triggering the sending of
 a RST segment with SEG.SEQ = SEQ.ACK otherwise.

+Please note that the reception of an acceptable ACK does not stop the retransmit timer for the SYN-segment.

 ## Status

 | Name                                                                                                                                                                                                                                                                                       | Result FreeBSD 11.0 | Result FreeBSD Head |